 In today’s world of four percent unemployment, there is no shortage of workers.
 With this steady employment comes new opportunities in the job market.
 And the best way to do that is to upgrade your skills for the position that you want.
-Whether you chose an in-class or online certification program, there are powerful certifications in nearly every profession that can prepare you for a wide range of new possibilities.
+Whether you chose an self-paced and instructor-led certification program, there are powerful certifications in nearly every profession that can prepare you for a wide range of new possibilities.

 Keep in mind that while certifications can be game changers, not all certifications are created equal.
 Below are some certifications that recruiters say actually move the needle when making hiring decisions.
 If one of them is relevant to your current field or a field you want to move into, look no further than Continuing & Professional Studies at Towson University.

 While not a requirement, many recruiters agree that job seekers in the HR field can benefit greatly from having professional certifications.
 When a candidate has a certification behind his or her experience or degree, it indicates that there are competencies, knowledge, and skills behind the experience.
 Candidates can begin to appear more multi-dimensional and that is important.
 It should also be noted that candidates for job applications could also command a higher salary based on the certification that seems to have a ten-year impact of about a thousand dollars per year.
 It is double for SPHR certification holders.